dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 ### Building it up

 So far there is nothing in our pair of `linear_buf` files, and it's up to us to implement it.
-We want to store the incoming byte from UART in a buffer, and have an easy way to check if some action should be taken.
+We want to store the incoming byte in a buffer, and have an easy way to check if some action should be taken.

 Let's focus on the buffer part first, while we can simply declare an `char` array, it is cleaner and more modular to put everything into a `struct`, which is what we're doing.